maxpensack/maxpensack.github.io/howtostopthinking/index.md

 title: How to Stop Thinking
 ---
 <h1>{{ page.title }}</h1>
 Welcome to my webinar site!
-Here I'll be hosting a weekly discussion related to my research on the **neuroscience of decision-making**.
+Here I'll be hosting a weekly discussion related to my research on the neuroscience of decision-making.
 Our guiding question will be:

 **How does the brain transition from thought to action?**